Mental health in education: Canada

 In Canada, the Mental Health Strategy highlights the importance of mental health promotion, stigma reduction, and early recognition of mental health problems in schools to be a priority (Mental Health Commission, 2012).

+Ontario conducts a survey every year to keep track of how effective policies are for public schools.
+Administered by People for Education, the 2022-23 annual report provided insight into the lack of mental health support for students and how inaccessible specialists are for not only students, but educators as well.
+These surveys are useful data in making decisions on how money can be spent on public schools and what policies should or should not be enforced.

 Implementing comprehensive school health and post-secondary mental health initiatives that promote mental health and prevention for those at risk was recommended by the Mental Health Commission of Canada.
-A major focus of school programming is to promote positive mental health to all students instead of only for those already identified as having a mental health problem.
-This is a preventative measure as it seeks to promote well-being and emotional regulation in all students to avoid mental health problems from further occurring or escalating.

 Bhutan

 In Bhutan, efforts toward developing education began in 1961 thanks to Ugyen Wangchuck and the introduction of the First Development Plan, which provided free primary education.
 By 1998, 400 schools were established.
 Students' tuition, books, supplies, equipment, and food were all free for boarding schools in the 1980s, and some schools also provided their students with clothing.
 The assistance of the United Nations Food and Agriculture Organizations' World Food Programme allowed free midday meals in some primary schools.
 This governmental assistance is important to note in the country's Gross National Happiness (GNH), which is at the forefront of developmental policies and is the responsibility of the government.
 Article 9 of the Constitution of Bhutan states that "the state shall strive to promote those conditions that will enable the pursuit of Gross National Happiness."